SolutionsDEV/my-moodleapp/README.md

 Moodle App
 =================

-This is the primary repository of source code for the official mobile app for Moodle.
+This is the primary repository of source code for the official mobile app for Moodle. shared

 * [User documentation](https://docs.moodle.org/en/Moodle_app)
 * [Developer documentation](https://moodledev.io/general/app)